External Ids for NEB Gene

 GeneCards Summary for NEB Gene

 NEB (Nebulin) is a Protein Coding gene.
 Diseases associated with NEB include Nemaline Myopathy 2, Autosomal Recessive and Severe Congenital Nemaline Myopathy.
-Among its related pathways are Cardiac conduction and Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling.
+Among its related pathways are Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling and Striated Muscle Contraction.
 GO annotations related to this gene include actin binding and structural constituent of muscle.
 An important paralog of this gene is NRAP.

 UniProtKB/Swiss-Prot for NEB Gene